Big band: Instruments

 Jazz ensembles numbering eight (octet), nine (nonet) or ten (tentet) voices are sometimes called "little big bands".
 During the 1940s, somewhat smaller configurations of the big band emerged in the form of the "rhythm sextet".
 These ensembles typically featured three or more accordions accompanied by piano, guitar, bass, cello, percussion, and marimba with vibes and were popularized by recording artists such as Charles Magnante, Joe Biviano and John Serry.

 Twenty-first century big bands can be considerably larger than their predecessors, exceeding 20 players, with some European bands using 29 instruments and some reaching 50.

-Arrangements
+Seating and arrangements

+In the most common seating for a 17-piece big band, each section is carefully set-up in a way to optimize the band's sound.
+For the wind players, there are 3 different types of parts: lead parts (including first trumpet, first trombone, and first alto sax), solo parts (including second or fourth trumpet, second trombone, and the first tenor sax), and section members (which include the rest of the band).
+The band is generally configured so lead parts are seated in the middle of their sections and solo parts are seated closest to the rhythm section.
+The fourth trombone part is generally played by a bass trombone.
+In some pieces the trumpets may double on flugelhorn or cornet, and saxophone players frequently double on other woodwinds such as flute, piccolo, clarinet, bass clarinet, or soprano saxophone.